dustinwicker/dustinwicker.github.io/_teaching/20120-06-22-web_scraping.md

 This tutorial details how to pull 2020 Mustang information from Ford's site using a popular open-source web-based automation tool called [Selenium](https://selenium-python.readthedocs.io/).

 Run the code as you are following along.
-This will ensure you understand each piece of the process and gain the knowledge to web scrape on your own.
+This will ensure you understand each piece of the process, and help you gain the knowledge to web scrape on your own.
 If you are interested in viewing and obtaining the full script, please visit this [link](https://github.com/dustinwicker/Thinkful/blob/master/car_scrape.py).

-The first step will be importing necessary libraries and packages and setting display options to make our output easier to read.
+The first step is **importing necessary libraries and packages and setting display options to make our output easier to read**.
 ```python
 # Import libraries and packages
 import pandas as pd